evangeline/topics-visualisation/README.md

     - If any requests fails, it currently sends back a 400 or 500 with whatever error that's been caught in a single try catch.
     I would break the try catches down further, send user-readable error messages and build a component that renders the error message.

+4. Mobile optimisation

+    - Displaying tables and charts in an user-friendly manner for mobiles is hard.
+Everything's responsive, but some features like zoom have not been translated to mobile yet.